tiy-atl-js-feb-2016/welcome/Readme.md

 ## Welcome

 Welcome to The Iron Yard!
-We are super excited to start class on September 21st, 2015 with all of you.
+We are super excited to start class on February 1st, 2016 with all of you.
 We've put together a short list of things you should start reviewing before class on Monday.

 Pay especially close attention to the list of requirements for our install party.